 Calculating the Total Savings Possible from Using a Coriolis Flow Controller / Meter

-Reduction of expensive fluid waste – save 5 gram of OLED material per 55’’ OLED display panel
+Reduction of expensive fluid waste – save 5 grams of OLED material per 55’’ OLED display panel

-Bronkhorst Coriolis flow controllers can reduce the waste of materials by decreasing the flow to zero during stops, when no layers are printed.
-Our mini CORI-FLOW and standard CORI-FLOW flow sensors do not need any stabilization time (in contrast to competitive instruments).
-So the flow reaches the set-point very fast again after stopping.
-An example of the possible material savings per panel from reducing the fluid waste is illustrated below:
+Bronkhorst Coriolis flow controllers can reduce the waste of materials from semiconductor manufacturing processes by decreasing the flow to zero during stops, when no layers are printing.
+Our mini CORI-FLOW and standard CORI-FLOW flow sensors do not require any stabilization time (in contrast to competitive instruments).
+Thus, the flow reaches the setpoint very fast again after stopping.
+An example of the possible material savings per panel from reducing fluid waste is below:

 Using conventional thermal mass flow instruments requires regular recalibration of the instruments to ensure constant accuracy, especially when changing the fluids.
-And if we look at Coriolis flow instrumentation, we see that recalibration is not necessary, as they work like inline weighing scales, independent of fluid properties.
-Below, an overview of cost savings possible by reducing machine down-time for calibration is shown.
+And if we look at Coriolis flow instrumentation, we see that recalibration is not necessary.
+This is due to the fact that they work like inline weighing scales and are independent of fluid properties.
+Below is an overview of possible cost savings from reducing machine down-time for calibration.

 Benefits of Using a Coriolis Flow Controller: mini CORI-FLOW or CORI-FLOW from Bronkhorst

-Bronkhorst Coriolis mass flow meters and controllers are designed for high accuracy, repeatability and employability for multiple fluids.
-Our flow instrumentation behaves like a scale, but for mass that is flowing, and can offer an advantage over volumetric flow meters in semiconductor manufacturing.
-Beside this, Coriolis mass flow meters and controllers provide a fast response and the capability to measure and control very low flow rates.
-Additionally, the mini CORI-FLOW Series can be built in an explosion proof housing for use in IECEx and ATEX Zone 1 hazardous areas, ATEX approval II 2 G Ex d e IIB T6 Gb.
+Bronkhorst Coriolis mass flow meters and controllers provide high accuracy, repeatability, and employability for multiple fluids.
+Our flow instrumentation behaves like a scale, but for mass that is flowing.
+In turn, it can offer an advantage over volumetric flow meters in semiconductor manufacturing.
+Beside this, Coriolis mass flow meters and controllers provide fast response in addition to the capability to measure and control very low flow rates.
+Furthermore, the mini CORI-FLOW is available in an explosion proof housing for use in IECEx and ATEX Zone 1 hazardous areas, ATEX approval II 2 G Ex d e IIB T6 Gb.

-During processes like wafer cleaning and layer deposition, the repeatability of the process has an important role.
-Using Coriolis flow instrumentation from Bronkhorst will ensure that the repeatability is constant and the quality will be guaranteed.
+During semiconductor manufacturing processes like wafer cleaning and layer deposition, the repeatability of the process has an important role.
+Using Coriolis flow instrumentation from Bronkhorst will ensure that repeatability is constant and it will guarantee quality.
 Quality features of Coriolis flow instrumentation are:

-- the (mini) CORI-FLOW sensor maintains a stable mass flow which is independent from pressure and temperature changes in the process
+- the (mini) CORI-FLOW sensor maintains a stable mass flow that is independent from pressure and temperature changes in the process

 - excellent accuracy to ensure optimal process quality

-- perfect repeatability to ensure that the process conditions are kept within strict limits
+- perfect repeatability to ensure that the process conditions remain within strict limits

 One Sensor for All Fluids

 Changing instrument combinations to perform various different process steps of applications requires a sensor that is compatible with numerous different fluids.
-This feature is crucial to the success of (mini) CORI-FLOW as without any changes to the sensor the user is indeed able to use the same instrument for multiple different process steps of applications.
-Therefore, this will ensure:
+This feature is crucial to the success of (mini) CORI-FLOW.
+Without any changes to the sensor, the user is able to use the same instrument for multiple different process steps of applications.
+Therefore, it will ensure: